duckietown/dockertown/README.md

 Two major differences do not permit that:

 1) The API is quite different.
-The aim of Pydock is to provide a 1-to-1 mapping between the Docker command line and Python, so that users don't even have to open the docs to do write code.
+The aim of Dockertown is to provide a 1-to-1 mapping between the Docker command line and Python, so that users don't even have to open the docs to do write code.

-2) While [Docker-py](https://docker-py.readthedocs.io/en/stable/) is a complete re-implementation of the Docker client binary (written in Go), Pydock sits on top of the Docker client binary, which makes implementing new features much easier and safer.
+2) While [Docker-py](https://docker-py.readthedocs.io/en/stable/) is a complete re-implementation of the Docker client binary (written in Go), Dockertown sits on top of the Docker client binary, which makes implementing new features much easier and safer.
 For example, it's [unlikely that docker-py supports Buildx/buildkit](https://github.com/docker/docker-py/issues/2230#issuecomment-454344497) anytime soon because rewriting a large Go codebase in Python is hard work.